 Our family law team are experienced in drafting comprehensive agreements and in handling the preparation and negotiation of such agreements in a sensitive and discreet manner.

-Our family law team would be happy to assist with the preparation of a cohabitation agreement.
+Our family law team would be happy to assist with the preparation of a prenuptial agreement.
 To speak to one of our solicitors, please contact us.

 Keep up to date with all the latest legal developments affecting you or your business.All News